What’s the difference between Atta and Maida?

 I hope you find it useful.

 Maida is the Endosperm of Wheat grain, whereas Atta is the combination of Bran, Endosperm, and Germ.

-The difference between Atta and Maida lies in the production process.
+Therefore, the difference between Atta and Maida is in their production processes.

 Generally, Atta is made using the simple milling process in the flour mills.